sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-NBL/README.md

 `bash run_nbl_subtyping.sh `

 # Module Content
-1. `00-Analysis-RMD`: This file contains the main analysis pipeline for subtyping MYCN-NBL.
+1. `00-Preprocessing.Rmd`: This script creates a table called ``Alteration_Table.tsv` which contains the biospecimens for neuroblastama, ganglioneuroblastoma, and ganglioneuroma which need to be subptyped.
+This table is written into the intermediate folder.

+2. `01-Subtyping.Rmd`: This script loads the table `Alteration_Table.tsv` from the intermediate fold performs the subtyping.

-2. `run_nbl_subtyping.sh`: Bash script to execute `00-Analysis-RMD`.
+3. `run_nbl_subtyping.sh`: Bash script to execute `00-Preprocessing.Rmd` and `01-Subtyping.Rmd`.

-3. `input/gmkf_patient_clinical_mycn_status.tsv`: Has values for `pathology_free_text_diagnosis` in the GMKF cohort.
+4. `input/gmkf_patient_clinical_mycn_status.tsv`: Has values for `pathology_free_text_diagnosis` in the GMKF cohort.
 These values are not present in the V11 data and will be made available in V12.

-4. `input/target_patient_clinical_mycn_status.tsv`: Has values for `pathology_free_text_diagnosis` in the TARGET cohort.
+5. `input/target_patient_clinical_mycn_status.tsv`: Has values for `pathology_free_text_diagnosis` in the TARGET cohort.
 These values are not present in the V11 data and will be made available in V12.

-5. `results/NBL_MYCN_Subtype.tsv`: This table is the main output of this module.
+6. `results/NBL_MYCN_Subtype.tsv`: This table is the main output of this module.
 For each biospecimen sample, the table  lists its DNA and RNA IDs (if available) and the subtype.

-6. `results/Alteration_Table.tsv`: This table is similar to the table `NBL_MYCN_Subtype.tsv`.
+7. `results/Alteration_Table.tsv`: This table is similar to the table `NBL_MYCN_Subtype.tsv`.
 However, this table has additional columns which contain information on `MYCN_TPM`,	`copy_number`,	`status`, and	`pathology_free_text_diagnosis`.
 Furthermore, the column `subtype` in this table provides more insights into the samples in `NBL_MYCN_Subtype.tsv` which had a subtype `NA` (samples which could not be subtyped).
 If samples fell into **case 4** but didn't have a TPM value, those are subtyped as `Pathology-amp,Status-non-amp,TPM-NA`.
 If a sample did not fall into any of the above cases they are subtyped as `Unclassified due to insufficient info`.

-7. `results/QC_table.tsv`: This table has matched samples from the TARGET and GMKF cohort.
+8. `results/QC_table.tsv`: This table has matched samples from the TARGET and GMKF cohort.
 Samples were matched if they shared the same `Kids_First_Participant_ID` and `sample_id`.
 We specifically compare the `status` between each cohort and also compare their subtpyes.

-8. `results/Subtypes_Based_On_Cutoff.tsv`: This table contains the biospecimens which were subtyped based on their TPM values.
-The subtyping of these biospecimens were done using a threshold TPM value was established in `00-Analysis-RMD`.
+9. `results/Subtypes_Based_On_Cutoff.tsv`: This table contains the biospecimens which were subtyped based on their TPM values.
+The subtyping of these biospecimens were done using a threshold TPM value was established in `00-Preprocessing-Rmd`.

-9. `plots/TPM_Biospecimen_Matching.png`: This file contains the plot of TPM vs Biospecimen_ID for those samples which had both DNA and RNA IDs.
+10. `plots/TPM_Biospecimen_Matching.png`: This file contains the plot of TPM vs Biospecimen_ID for those samples which had both DNA and RNA IDs.

-10. `plots/TPM_Biospecimen_All_Samples_With_TMP.png`:This file contains the plot of TPM vs Biospecimen_ID for those samples which had a TPM value.
+11. `plots/TPM_Biospecimen_All_Samples_With_TMP.png`:This file contains the plot of TPM vs Biospecimen_ID for those samples which had a TPM value.

-11. `plots/biospecimen_ID_Amp_Del.png`: The image files labeled in the following format `biospecimen_ID_Amp_Del.png` contain the chromosome 2 segment mean for that biospecimen.
+12. `plots/biospecimen_ID_Amp_Del.png`: The image files labeled in the following format `biospecimen_ID_Amp_Del.png` contain the chromosome 2 segment mean for that biospecimen.

 # Brief description of the module pipeline:
-This module has only one notebook `00-Analysis-RMD`, this notebook performs the subtyping based on the criteria listed above.
+This module has only two notebooks `00-Preprocessing.Rmd` and  `01-Subtyping.Rmd`. `00-Preprocessing.Rmd` gathers the biospecimens that need to subtyped, and the subtyping is done in `01-Subtyping.Rmd` based on the criteria listed above.
 The data files being used in this analysis are:
 ```
 1. histologies-base.tsv